Proxi01/Star-db/README.md

-This is the project where you can find all the Star wars data you've ever wanted
+This is the project which help you to find all the Star wars data you've ever wanted
 ---

 The project is created on React to practice.